grid-line

 Probiotics, living strains of bacteria that boost the population of good bacteria in the gut, are one of the top-selling gut health supplements in the United States.

-Experts suggest the probiotic market could have a CAGR of 6.7% from 2020 to 2027 and reach $76.7 billion by 2027.
+Experts suggest the probiotic market could reach $85 billion by 2027.

-The closely related prebiotic market is growing even faster.
 Prebiotics are plant fibers that act as food for good gut bacteria.

 The gut health trend isn’t just limited to humans.
 Companies are now marketing gut health products to pet owners too.